rufengsuixing/luci-app-adguardhome/README.md

  - change runtime log path
  - gfwlist query to specific dns server
  - modify browser login passord
- - Positive/reverse order see/del runtime log which update every 3 second
+ - Positive/reverse order see/del/backup runtime log which update every 3 second
  - modify config manually(support yaml editor)
+ - use template to fast config(when no config file)
 #### known issues:
  - db database not support some filesystem such as overlay and data-stk-oo,please modify work dir,if overlay is found,will auto ln (soft link)the dbs to /tmp ,will lost dns database after reboot
  - AdGuardhome not support ipset,when we use ipset ,it can`t be the repacement of dnsmasq but the upstream of dnsmasq ,if you want it,vote for it.<br>